 How physical check scanning pushed the computer industry forward

-Earlier this year, I pointed out, sort of in passing, that an early innovator in optical character recognition was the banking industry.
+Back in 2017, I pointed out, sort of in passing, that an early innovator in optical character recognition was the banking industry.

 That’s absolutely true—if you pick up a check today, it features the same variant of chunky font that was developed in the 1950s.